Samekas123/hdbits/docs/Emby.md

-# Emby Wiki
+# 📚 Emby Wiki

-## What is Emby
+## 📖 What is Emby?

-Emby is a streaming service that allows you to watch movies, TV shows, and other media on your computer, smartphone, tablet, or smart TV.
-It's like having your own personal Netflix or Amazon Prime Video, but with content curated by someone you know and trust instead of a faceless corporation.
+Emby is a streaming service that lets you enjoy movies, TV shows, and other media on your computer, smartphone, tablet, or smart TV.
+Think of it as a personal Netflix or Amazon Prime Video with content curated by someone you know and trust.

+---

-## 🚧Emby Limits
+## 🚧 Emby Usage Limits

-**Be sure to read this wiki carefully!**
+**Please read this wiki carefully to avoid limitations!**

 ``` py
 For Android devices, you must sideload the app because Emby has a limit of 75 devices.